SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Experiments

 \subsection{Same-Area Generalization}

-We test model generalization to new panoramic and limited FoV ground images within the same area on VIGOR and KITTI.
-As shown in Tab.~\ref{tab:vigor_results} Same-Area, SliceMatch surpasses CVR~\cite{vigor} and MCC~\cite{zimin_metricloc} in terms of both localization with known orientation and 3-DoF camera pose estimation.
+We test model generalization to new panoramic and limited HFoV ground images within the same area on VIGOR and KITTI.
+As shown in Table~\ref{tab:vigor_results} Same-Area, SliceMatch surpasses CVR~\cite{vigor} and MCC~\cite{zimin_metricloc} in terms of both localization with known orientation and 3-DoF camera pose estimation.
 Compared to MCC, in which location-wise discriminative features are learned, SliceMatch contrasts the learned global descriptors with aerial descriptors at different locations and orientations.
-Hence, it is more discriminative especially w.r.t.~orientations, and has 19\% and 68\% reduction in the median localization and median orientation error when the orientation of test ground images is unknown.
-We show in Fig.~\ref{fig:slicematch_visuals}b that SliceMatch can express its multimodal uncertainty when the observed scene has a symmetric layout.
-However, it sometimes picks candidate poses at a wrong mode, resulting in large errors (see Fig.~\ref{fig:slicematch_visuals}c).
+Hence, it is more discriminative especially w.r.t.~orientations, and has a 19\% and 68\% reduction in the median localization and median orientation error when the orientation of test ground images is unknown.
+We use VGG16 as our main backbone for a fair comparison to the baselines, though we note our localization and orientation error decreases even further when using ResNet50 as backbone.
+We show in Figure~\ref{fig:slicematch_visuals}b that SliceMatch can express its multimodal uncertainty when the observed scene has a symmetric layout.
+However, it sometimes picks candidate poses at a wrong mode, resulting in large errors (see Figure~\ref{fig:slicematch_visuals}c).
 Over all test samples, SliceMatch has a substantially lower median error than its mean error for both localization and orientation estimation, indicating that the mean is skewed by such outliers.
 In practice, SliceMatch's multimodal uncertainty could be resolved by applying downstream a probabilistic temporal filter on its output~\cite{zimin_metricloc}.